Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 Optional Type

-Optional is used when an argument or return value can be the “specified type or None“.
+Optional is used when an argument or return value may be either the specified type or None.

 from typing import Optional